p0p4k/vits2_pytorch/README.md

 Single-stage text-to-speech models have been actively studied recently, and their results have outperformed two-stage pipeline systems.
 Although the previous single-stage model has made great progress, there is room for improvement in terms of its intermittent unnaturalness, computational efficiency, and strong dependence on phoneme conversion.
 In this work, we introduce VITS2, a single-stage text-to-speech model that efficiently synthesizes a more natural speech by improving several aspects of the previous work.
 We propose improved structures and training mechanisms and present that the proposed methods are effective in improving naturalness, similarity of speech characteristics in a multi-speaker model, and efficiency of training and inference.
 Furthermore, we demonstrate that the strong dependence on phoneme conversion in previous works can be significantly reduced with our method, which allows a fully end-toend single-stage approach.

 ## Credits
-We will build this repo based on the [VITS repo](https://github.com/jaywalnut310/vits).
+- We will build this repo based on the [VITS repo](https://github.com/jaywalnut310/vits).
 Currently I am adding vits2 changes in the 'notebooks' folder.
 The goal is to make this model easier to transfer learning from VITS pretrained model!
+- (08-17-2023) - The authors were really kind to guide me through the paper and answer my questions.
+I am open to discuss any changes or answer questions regarding the implementation.
+Please feel free to open an issue or contact me directly.

 ## Jupyter Notebook for initial experiments
 - [x] check the 'notebooks' folder

 ## pre-requisites
-0. Python >= 3.6
+1. Python >= 3.6
-0. Now supports Pytorch version 2.0
+2. Now supports Pytorch version 2.0
-0. Clone this repository
+3. Clone this repository
-0. Install python requirements.
+4. Install python requirements.
 Please refer [requirements.txt](requirements.txt)
     1. You may need to install espeak first: `apt-get install espeak`
-0. Download datasets
+5. Download datasets
     1. Download and extract the LJ Speech dataset, then rename or create a link to the dataset folder: `ln -s /path/to/LJSpeech-1.1/wavs DUMMY1`
     1. For mult-speaker setting, download and extract the VCTK dataset, and downsample wav files to 22050 Hz.
 Then rename or create a link to the dataset folder: `ln -s /path/to/VCTK-Corpus/downsampled_wavs DUMMY2`
-0. Build Monotonic Alignment Search and run preprocessing if you use your own datasets.
+6. Build Monotonic Alignment Search and run preprocessing if you use your own datasets.

 ```sh
 # Cython-version Monotonoic Alignment Search